lavinigam-gcp/build-with-adk/retail-ai-location-strategy/blog/06-strategy-synthesis.md

 }
 ```

+Notice how the report connects evidence to recommendations.
+The "Lower Competition" strength cites the specific saturation index from gap analysis.
+The concern about foot traffic includes a concrete mitigation strategy.
+This is the kind of nuanced output that extended reasoning enables.

 ---

 ## What You've Learned

-In this part, you:
+In this part, you've built the synthesis layer of the pipeline:

-1. Used `ThinkingConfig` for extended reasoning
-2. Designed complex nested Pydantic schemas
+- **ThinkingConfig** enables extended reasoning for complex multi-factor decisions
+- **Complex Pydantic schemas** with nested models capture complete strategic recommendations
-3. Combined thinking mode with structured output
+- **`include_thoughts=False`** is required when combining thinking mode with `output_schema`
-4. Saved artifacts in callbacks with `save_artifact()`
-5. Completed the core analysis pipeline

----

-## Next Up

-The strategic report is comprehensive—but it's JSON.
-Business stakeholders don't read JSON.
-They need polished deliverables: presentation slides they can share with investors, visual infographics for quick consumption, and maybe even an audio summary they can listen to during their commute.

-In [Part 7: Artifact Generation](./07-artifact-generation.md), we'll transform this strategic report into three professional outputs simultaneously using a **ParallelAgent**.
-This is where your agent becomes a complete solution—from "coffee shop in Bangalore" to a McKinsey-style presentation, a visual infographic, and a podcast-style audio briefing.

-You'll learn:
-- **ParallelAgent** for ~40% faster concurrent execution
-- Native image generation with Gemini
-- Multi-speaker TTS audio generation
-- The complete, production-ready agent!
+- **Artifact saving** in callbacks makes reports available for download and sharing
+- **State injection** brings all upstream analysis into the synthesis context

+With StrategyAdvisorAgent, the core analysis pipeline is complete.
+We go from a natural language request ("coffee shop in Bangalore") to a consultant-grade strategic recommendation with evidence-backed insights.

 ---